-A Doji candle is a candlestick formation that shows up when the open and close price of a cryptocurrency ends up relatively at the same level, while the shadows are relatively long.
-In fact, there are different types of Doji candlestick, and this is dictated by the position and length of upper and lower shadows.
+A Doji candle is a candlestick formation that shows up when the open and close price appears relatively at the same level, while the shadows are relatively long.
+The wick is made up of a vertical line of the Doji pattern, while the body is referred to as the horizontal line.

 How Does Doji Candlestick Work?

-The standard Doji candle forms when the market opens in a specific direction.
-However, it’ll find strong resistance or support at some point and goes in the opposite direction, where it finds the same level of counteraction.
+A neutral Doji candle forms when the market opens, and bullish traders push the prices up and vice versa for bearish traders.
+However, it’ll find strong resistance or support at some point and goes in the opposite direction, the same level of counteraction is found.
 In the end, it closes at relatively the same level where it opened, which suggests a moment of indecision.

 Types of Doji Candlestick Chart Patterns

-As mentioned, Doji candles can differ depending on the position and length of the shadows.
-Here are the most popular Doji formations that a crypto trader can encounter:
+As mentioned, the Doji candlestick pattern can differ depending on the position and length of the shadows.
+Here are the most popular variations:

-The neutral Doji, also called standard Doji, consists of an almost invisible body positioned in the middle of the candle, i.e., the upper and the lower shadows have similar lengths.
+The neutral Doji consists of an almost invisible body positioned in the middle of the candle, i.e., the upper and lower shadows have similar lengths.
 This pattern shows up when both the bullish and bearish sentiments are balanced.

-However, the standard Doji doesn’t provide any specific signal when used separately.
+However, it doesn’t provide any specific signal when used separately.
 Usually, traders consider it a trend continuation pattern, but reversals might also occur quite often after it.
-Thus, it is recommended to use some technical indicators that would provide more hints.
 If the neutral Doji comes after a strong bullish candle, investors will interpret it as a buy signal.

 Also, if a bullish candlestick shows up above Doji’s high and has a higher low than the Doji’s low, it can be interpreted as a buy signal.
 Vice versa is valid for the bearish signal.

-This type of Doji has longer shadows than the neutral one.
-Long-legged Doji suggests that both buyers and sellers tried hard to take control over the price action at some point during the period covered by the candle, though there was no winner in the end.
+Long-legged Doji has longer shadows.
+It suggests that both buyers and sellers tried hard to take control over the price action at some point during the period covered by the candle, though there was no winner in the end.

-When traders spot this formation of the chart, they would closely watch the closing price concerning the whole candle’s mid-point.
-If the close is below the mid-point, it can be a bearish signal, especially near resistance levels.
-If the close is above the mid-point, it can be regarded as a buy signal, as the formation resembles a bullish pin bar.
+When traders spot this formation, the closing price concerning the whole candle’s mid-point should be monitored closely.
+If the close price is below the mid-point, it signals bearish, especially near resistance levels.
+If the close is above the mid-point, it is indicating a buy signal, as the formation resembles a bullish pin bar.

 On the contrary, if the closing price is right in the middle, it can be considered a trend continuation pattern.
 Hence, so you should always check the previous candles.

 The Dragonfly Doji has a long lower shadow and a non-existent upper shadow.
-It means that the open, close, and high were at the same level.
+It means that the open, close, and high are all at the same level.
 Thus, resulting in a T-shaped candle.

 If such a pattern shows up at the bottom of a downtrend, it can be regarded as a buy signal.
-However, if the price action breaks above the high of this Doji, traders can open long positions.
-If the Dragonfly Doji forms near the resistance level, traders can exit positions as it is considered a reversal pattern.
+However, if the price action breaks above the high, traders can open a long position.
+However, if the Dragonfly Doji forms near the resistance level, traders can exit positions as it is considered a reversal pattern.

-This Doji type is the opposite of the Dragonfly.
-In this case, the open and close prices coincide with the low.
-Thus, we get an inverted ‘T.’ It suggests that bulls could push the price up but ultimately failed to fuel the bullish momentum.
+As opposed to Dragonfly Doji, Gravestone Doji’s open and close prices coincide with the low.
+Thus, we get an inverted ‘T’.
+It suggests that the bulls may push the price up but ultimately failed to sustain the bullish momentum.